ldbakero/IBM-APIConnect-POT-docs/lab-guide/Lab 5 - Advanced API Assembly/README.md

 1. Click `search operations...` to bring up the drop-down list of available operations.

-1. Select the `shipping.calc` operation.
+1. Select the `get /shipping` operation.

-1. Click the `+ Case` button to add a second case for the `get.stores` operation.
+1. Click the `+ Case` button to add a second case for the `get /stores` operation.

 	![](https://github.com/ibm-apiconnect/pot-onprem-docs/raw/5010/lab-guide/img/lab5/logistics-operationswitch-cases.png)